Jim Waters is president and CEO of the Bluegrass Institute for Public Policy Solutions, Kentucky’s first and only free market think tank.

 Christopher E. Anderson

-Christopher E. Anderson, CPA, ABV, CFF, AIF, is former director of business consulting services of Lexington-based Dean Dorton Allen Ford, PLLC, a reputable accounting company with locations in Louisville and Raleigh, N.C., and was president of its predecessor firm, Barr Anderson and Roberts, PSC.
+Christopher E. Anderson, CPA, ABV, CFF, AIF, is a former director of business consulting services of Lexington-based Dean Dorton Allen Ford, PLLC, a reputable accounting company with locations in Lexington, Louisville and Raleigh, N.C., and was president of its predecessor firm, Barr Anderson and Roberts, PSC.

 The Kansas City, Missouri, native holds a Bachelor of Arts in Business Administration and Political Science from William Jewell College in Liberty, Missouri, and a Master of Science in Accounting from the University of Kentucky.